-3. If the import is successful, the LVHBridge component appears in Components Library -> SW -> User Component (see Figure 8).
-Note that the component ChannelAllocator is not visible, because it is not designed to be users accessible.
+If the import is successful, the LVHBridge component appears in Components Library -> SW -> User Component (see Figure 8).
+Note that the component ChannelAllocator is hidden and is not accessible to users.
+This component is used by the LVHBridge component only.

 Figure 8.
-LVHBridge Component Location After CodeWarrior Import
+LVHBridge Component Location after CodeWarrior Import